Latest Mina (MINA) News Update

 Mina's development continues with these milestones:

-1. Mesa Upgrade Mainnet Activation (2026) – The next major hard fork to improve network performance and developer flexibility.
+1. Mesa Upgrade Mainnet Activation (2026) – A major hard fork to boost network speed and zkApp capabilities through four key improvements.

 Deep Dive